QVPR/VPRTempo/README.md

   <img src="./assets/github_image.png" alt="VPRTempo method diagram"/>
 </p>

-VPRTempo is built on a [torch.nn](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html) network that employs custom learning rules based on the temporal codes of spikes in order to train layer weights.
+VPRTempo is built on a [torch.nn](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html) framework and employs custom learning rules based on the temporal codes of spikes in order to train layer weights.

 In this repository, we provide two networks:
   - `VPRTempo`: Our base network architecture to perform visual place recognition (fp32)